cheezestar/DECA2Labs-Challenge/README.md

 *here is my implementation of the dpecode*

-I have made multiselkect by checking address 'c' for MOV is not equal to 0 and make sure that the ALU instruction select is MOV in the right format ([[i do not need to worry if MOV is selected here as it will already happen in the ALU thanks to the way i added the muxs]]).
+I have made multiselkect by checking address 'c' for MOV is not equal to 0 and make sure that the ALU instruction select is MOV in the right format (<ins>i do not need to worry if MOV is selected here as it will already happen in the ALU thanks to the way i added the muxs</ins>).

 I also wanted my address structure to be MOVc Ra , Rb , Rc to compute Rb := Ra * Rc so ive added multis select into the AD1selc to get this format for the register file.